Everyone is talking about building a Minimum Viable Product (MVP). But the important question is…, who is doing it right?

 - Viable means a product of your dreams – it’s useful, interesting, fast and has a beautiful design.
 But you should know that it takes a lot of time, money and effort to create a viable product.

 Facebook didn’t have a Timeline or a Marketplace when it first launched.
-Whilst Google which launched in the beginning of 2007, did not allow the editing of single cells until 2015.
+Whilst Google which launched at the beginning of 2007, did not allow the editing of single cells until 2015.

 Why do you need MVP in business?